-Campers and hikers normally find themselves struggling to attach their sleeping pads to their backpack.
+Campers and hikers normally find themselves struggling to attach their sleeping pads to their backpacks.
 Without caution, the sleeping pad might get ripped apart.
 So, we suggest you pack your sleeping pad inside the backpack if the pad is not that heavy, and there’s enough space.

 Putting it vertically can also save a good amount of space.
-If you have a large sleeping pad, you must place it in the center of your bag because it will help to balance off the total weight of your other items and tools.
+If you have a large sleeping pad, you must place it in the center of your backpack because it will help to balance off the total weight of your other items and tools.
 If you don’t prefer putting it inside your pack, you can attach it outside with the use of straps in the bottom or in the back.

 How to inflate a sleeping pad?